The plot to kill Frederick C. Trudd

 The British Columbia Review

-Interim Editors, 2023-25: Trevor Marc Hughes (non-fiction), Brett Josef Grubisic (fiction)
+Interim Editors, 2023-25: Trevor Marc Hughes (non-fiction), Brett Josef Grubisic (fiction and poetry)

 Publisher: Richard Mackie